dizzyliam/capriccio/README.md

 # corporia
-A digital garden so seamless, it doesn't exist
+A digital garden so seamless, it doesn't exist.